-For help and advice about your sexual health or to attend one of the clinics, please visit: Sexual Healthor telephone 01422 261370.
+For help and advice about your sexual health or to attend one of the clinics, please visit: Sexual Healthor phone: 01422 261370.

 Testing for Chlamydia

-One in ten of those under 25 tested for Chlamydia have the disease.
-Chlamydia is a bacteria that affects the sexual organs, and is a sexual transmitted infection (STI).
-The problem is that most people do not have any signs or symptoms, so you probably will not know you have it.
+One in ten under 25s tested for Chlamydia have the disease.
+Chlamydia is a bacteria that affects the sexual organs and is a sexual transmitted infection (STI).
+Most people do not have any signs or symptoms, so may not know they have it.

 What is the Chlamydia Screening Programme?

-The Government has set up a national screening programme to encourage young people to have a Chlamydia test, and to get treatment if they need it.
+It is a national screening programme set up by the Government.
+It is to encourage young people to have a Chlamydia test and to get treatment if they need it.

 Information and support for young people

-You can also visit the Young People's Drop In clinics available in Calderdale:
+You can also visit the Young People's Drop In clinics available in Calderdale at:

-The only way to know if you’re pregnant is to take a test.
-A test can be bought from a supermarket or pharmacy or done free of charge by your GP.
+The only way to know if you are pregnant is to take a test.
+These can be bought from supermarkets and chemists or done free of charge by your GP.

-The C-Card scheme offers support and advice about sexual health, and offers condoms and other products to help support you.
-The scheme offers Chlamydia screening, and selected sites will also be able to offer pregnancy testing.
+The C-Card scheme offers support and advice about sexual health.
+It also offers condoms and other products to help support you.
+The scheme offers Chlamydia screening and selected sites will be able to offer pregnancy testing.
 You can access the service wherever you see the Calderdale C-Card symbol.

 Condoms: In Calderdale you can buy condoms over the counter in most large shops.
-Condoms can also be obtained for free at certain services and the sexual health service.
-To obtain free condoms by post (details available soon).
+You can also get them free at certain services and the sexual health service.
+To get free condoms by post (details available soon).

 Sex and young people|

-This includes information and support for young people on contraception, alcohol and sex, pregnancy testing, sexuality, and peer pressure (provided by NHS Choices).
+For information and support on contraception, alcohol and sex, pregnancy testing, sexuality and peer pressure for young people (provided by NHS Choices).